Rafi-ur-Rashid/NS2-Network-Simulation/README.md

 - Change in Droptail queue's deque operation.
 - Change in average calculation mechanism of RTT.

-The details of the modifications can be found in the [project report](https://docs.google.com/document/d/1Ot-690dkxtCrEF8R09rs99eUwky0S6144jPTrgZadEw/).

 **Setup**:
 - First, install ns-allinone-2.35 (preferably in your home folder).
 You may follow the instructions in "ns2-install-procedure.md" or from any other helping site.